Skip to main content

 Best Practices

 Start with the end in mind.
 Identify harvest users and their information needs before collecting a single piece of data.
 A harvest that doesn't answer questions stakeholders care about is an academic exercise, not a learning tool.
-Engage programme managers, donors, and beneficiaries in defining what useful findings look like.
+Engage program managers, donors, and beneficiaries in defining what useful findings look like.

 Formulate useful questions upfront.
 Develop specific, actionable questions that will guide the harvest.
 Good questions are specific enough to focus data collection but open enough to capture unexpected outcomes.
 Examples include: "What significant outcomes occurred in the past year?"
 "Which outcomes were most valuable to beneficiaries?"
-"How did the programme contribute to policy changes?"
+"How did the program contribute to policy changes?"

 Engage change agents directly.
 Harvesters must communicate directly with the people who produced each outcome to review outcome descriptions.
 This dialogue ensures accuracy, captures nuances that documents miss, and builds ownership of the findings.
 The change agent is the primary source of truth about what they did and why.

 Triangulate every outcome.
 Never rely on a single source of evidence.
 Obtain independent verification from one or more people knowledgeable about the outcome.
-Cross-check outcome descriptions against programme documents, third-party reports, and observable evidence.
+Cross-check outcome descriptions against program documents, third-party reports, and observable evidence.
 Verification is what makes outcome harvesting credible.

 Document the harvest process.
-Keep clear records of how each outcome was identified, verified, and analysed.
+Keep clear records of how each outcome was identified, verified, and analyzed.
 This documentation supports the credibility of findings and enables others to understand the basis for conclusions.
 It also creates a knowledge asset for future harvests.

 Support actual use of findings.
 Don't just produce a report and file it.
 Propose discussion points grounded in the evidence.
 Facilitate reflection sessions with stakeholders.
-Connect findings to programme decisions about strategy, resources, or design.
+Connect findings to program decisions about strategy, resources, or design.
 A harvest that isn't used isn't creating value.

 Common Mistakes